 We accept life on life's terms with a renewed sense of inner peace.

 a) Using old records, telephone books, people you know, and the Internet, tell how you plan too seek out the persons listed in Step 8a above and make direct amends to them, except when to do so would injure them or others.
 If the person has died, write a letter to that person, and ask for their forgiveness, than burn the letter.

 b) Write out and recite a prayer to your Higher Power to help you be willing to make direct amends to the people listed in Step 8b above.

 c) Describe how it makes you feel to be unwilling to make amends to each person listed in Column 8b.

+Working guide for Step 9.
 Read and share your story about Step 9 here: Step 9